How maintenance sex can improve your long-term relationship

 - Identify and reduce stressors: This takes time and effort, but stress is a major libido killer.

 - Really get to the root: “When two people who love each other are not having sex there is a reason which can be shifted,” says Dr. Hafeez.
-Open dialogue and a desire to fix the root of the issue are key.
+An open dialogue and a desire to fix the root of the issue are key.

 MORE RELATIONSHIP ADVICE